 Investment Return Objectives, Risk Parameters and Strategies - Barton County Community College Foundation's long-term financial objectives for its endowment funds are to generate income to provide for current needs and to preserve the principal of the endowment funds in order to provide a base for generating income to meet future needs.
-The Foundation has adopted investment and spending guidelines, approved by the Board of Directors, for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment assets over the long-term.
-The Financial Planning Committee is charged with investing and managing the endowment funds as a prudent investor would while taking into consideration the purpose, terms, and distribution requirements of each endowment fund.
+The Foundation has adopted investment and spending guidelines, approved by the Board of Directors, for endowment funds while also maintaining the purchasing power of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment funds as a prudent investor would while taking into consideration the purpose, terms, and distribution requirements of each endowment fund.
 In making and implementing investment decisions, the Committee has a duty to diversify the investments of the endowment funds unless, under the circumstances, it is not prudent to do so.

-Notes to Financial Statements For the Years Ended June 30, 2023 and 2022
+BARTON COUNTY COMMUNITY COLLEGE Notes to Financial Statements For the Years Ended June 30, 2023 and 2022

 Accordingly, the investment process seeks to achieve an after-cost total real rate of return, including investment income as well as capital appreciation, which exceeds the annual distribution with acceptable levels of risk.
 Endowment assets are invested in a well-diversified asset mix, which includes equity and debt securities, that is intended to result in a consistent inflation-protected rate of return that has sufficient liquidity to make an annual distribution of 5%, while growing the funds if possible.
-Therefore, the Foundation expects its endowments to have long term rates of return to exceed the distribution needs of the foundation and to provide growth for the principal assets commensurate with the rate of inflation over a rolling 5-year term.
+Therefore, the Foundation expects its endowments to have long term rates of return to exceed the distribution over a rolling 5-year term.
 Actual returns in any given year may vary from this amount.
 Investment risk is measured in terms of the total endowment fund; investment assets and allocation between asset classes and strategies are managed to not expose the fund to unacceptable levels of risk.